legacyLD/rails-pet-lab/readme.md

 * Add validations to owners to pass tests.

-* Use flash messages to tell users what's wrong if owner creation fails.
+* Use flash messages to tell owners what's wrong if owner creation fails.

 * Use TDD for pet validations - write tests to make sure the model requires a name and breed.
 Then write code to pass your tests.